3RN0D3P/Ducky/README.md

 # Ducky
-Ducky scripts payloads - For Educational Use Only
+My Ducky scripts payloads - For Educational Use Only